SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 👉 Head over to the [Entitlements Service API overview](https://api.sap.com/api/APIEntitlementsService/overview) page on the SAP API Business Hub.

-👉 Find and follow the link to the [Account Administration Using APIs of the SAP Cloud Management Service](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/17b6a171552544a6804f12ea83112a3f.html?locale=en-US) section in the SAP Help Portal, where you'll see something like this:
+👉 Find and follow the link, under the Documentation heading, to the [Account Administration Using APIs of the SAP Cloud Management Service](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/17b6a171552544a6804f12ea83112a3f.html?locale=en-US) section in the SAP Help Portal, where you'll see something like this:

 ![Account Administration documentation page](assets/account-admin-docu-page.png)